-Lacy was found on the side of the street one day in April.
+Stacy was found on the side of the street one day in April.
 I went out to help save her and found her laying there helpless.
 We got her to emergency where we got her comfortable.
 She was later transported to port Huron where she had her broken hips fixed.
 The accident did leave her with a partial paralyzed front paw.
 She does still use it to pull herself up.
 She is such a love bug and very happy just to have someone to lay with.
 She is great with men, kids, and woman.
 She just isn't great with other animals.
 She does like my male pit but she is kept separate with my other dogs.
 Lacy has come so far from last April.
 She is happy, healthy and strong.
-He bad paw doesn't get in her way of getting where she wants to go.
+Her bad paw doesn't get in her way of getting where she wants to go.
 She is gentle when taking food from you hand.
-I love her to pieces but she needs more time.
 PLEASE CONTACT Jensq7665@aol.com FOR MORE INFORMATION

 THIS IS A COURTESY POST, ALL THE INFORMATION WE HAVE IS PROVIDED PLEASE CONTACT THE EMAIL PROVIDED FOR MORE INFORMATION.
 STAR IS NOT RESPONSIBLE FOR ANY TRANSFER OF GUARDIANSHIP.

 All STAR animals come vetted, Up to Date (UTD) on age appropriate shots and testing, spay and neutered (if of age,) and microchipped.